Sixt/ja-micro/README.md

 between developing a service in Java or Go.
 Other languages can also be supported by using the Go Micro sidecar.

-## Contributing ##

-Contributions to the continued evolution of the framework are welcome.
-Please keep in mind that the primary focus is to keep the framework minimal.
-Backwards-compatibility and following semantic versioning is strictly required.
-For any major changes that you would like to propose, please raise an issue and discuss the issue before implementing to avoid wasted efforts on changes that would be rejected.

-## Roadmap ##

-Over the next weeks and months we will produce a series of screencasts to highlight various aspects of the framework and how developers can use it to solve various engineering problems in a modern microservices environment.